Future Dates to be Announced

 From here, we get back on our bikes and ride northeast to Pinar del Río.
 The city lives up to its name as pines litter its river banks.
 Though the city has a bit of a reputation for its wealth of jinteros, it’s energy and abundance of well-maintained neoclassical architecture is more than intriguing.
 We’ll have time to check into the hotel and freshen up before regrouping for dinner at a local restaurant.

-Day 7: Bike Pinar del Río to Soroa (31 mi)
+Day 6: Bike Pinar del Río to San Diego de Los Banos (31 mi)

 We continue northeast for our journey through rural Cuba as biking takes us along the La Carretera Central highway passing through Herradura, Capilla, and Paseo Real de San Diego until we end in Fierro.
 En route, we enjoy a picnic at a scenic spot.

-We enjoy a fresh lunch at a paladar in Havana before taking a short trip to Jaimanitas.
-Although geographically we gather in the town of Jaimanitas, we step into a fantasy world created by artist José Rodriguez Fuster.
+This morning we’ll drive a short distance to Jaimanitas, stepping into a fantasy world created by artist José Rodriguez Fuster.
 The streets of the formerly average town were taken by Fuster and shaped into a widespread art exhibition where Picasso would have felt at home.
-We stroll through Fusterlandia and witness the incredible world where benches, roofs, doorways and city blocks become expressions of the artist and his iconic Cuban images.
+We will certainly stroll through Fusterlandia and witness the incredible world where benches, roofs, doorways, and city blocks become expressions of the artist and his iconic Cuban images.

-We rise early and enjoy a final Cuban breakfast before heading to the airport for our flight to Miami.
-Plan your flights from Miami to home in the evening, in order to account for extra time clearing customs at the Miami International Airport.
+We rise early and enjoy a final Cuban breakfast before heading to the airport for our flights toward home.

 Due to ongoing changes in Cuba Travel restrictions, reservations must be made by phone (305-294-8174).